zinitdev/E-Shop/server/README.md

 Back-End with Django 🚀

-Currently, two official plugins are available:
+Currently, 8 official plugins are available:

 -   [django](https://github.com/django/django) The Web framework for perfectionists with deadlines 🚀